FDA EIR: The Complete Guide to Establishment Inspection Reports

 Key Takeaways

-An FDA EIR (Establishment Inspection Report) is the official internal document prepared by FDA field investigators summarizing inspection findings, observations, and classification recommendations (NAI, VAI, or OAI).
-The EIR is typically completed within 30 days of inspection completion and contains detailed narrative context not included in Form 483.
+An FDA EIR (Establishment Inspection Report) is the internal FDA document summarizing inspection findings, observations, and classification recommendations (NAI, VAI, or OAI).
+It contains detailed narrative context not included in Form 483.

 Key Takeaways

-- The FDA EIR is the official internal inspection report created by field investigators within 30 days of inspection completion, containing detailed narrative, observations, and classification recommendations (NAI, VAI, or OAI).
+- The FDA EIR is the agency's internal inspection report containing detailed narrative, observations, and classification recommendations (NAI, VAI, OAI).

 - The EIR narrative provides critical context not found in Form 483, including investigator analysis, pattern identification, evaluation of firm responses, and specific regulatory recommendations.